 Before You Go

-Bring wax.
+- Bring wax.
 Keep some glide wax packets handy so you can keep your "no wax" skis gliding smoothly all day.
 Apply only to the smooth surface of the ski base.
-For waxable skis, find 2 or 3 grip waxes that cover the full range of temperatures you're likely to encounter.
+For waxable skis, find two or three grip waxes that cover the full range of temperatures you're likely to encounter.

 On The Trail

 - Know the rules.
 When going to a Nordic ski center for the first time, inform the staff that you are new to the activity and ask about rules, trail etiquette and trails best suited to your skiing ability.
 The staff will appreciate your openness, and you will reduce the potential for any problems out on the trails.

 - Stretch before and after.
 This helps keep you flexible and decreases muscle soreness.
 Gently stretch the quadriceps, hamstrings, gluteus muscles and calves.
 Don't forget the biceps and triceps, as cross-country skiing works your arms, too.
 Start out slowly so you can warm up properly.